-CVM 765 Clinical Skills VI: (75 lab hours=2.5 credits) - Students will be introduced to more advanced diagnostic and therapeutic procedures for small and large animals including ophthalmology procedures, ultrasonography, radiography, bandaging, semen evaluation, and epidurals using a combination of live animals, models and cadavers.
-Students will demonstrate continued communications skills development including examining written discharge instructions and referral letters.
+CVM 765 Clinical Skills VI (105 lab hours=3.5 credits) - Students will be introduced to more advanced diagnostic and therapeutic procedures for small and large animals including ophthalmology procedures, ultrasonography, radiography, bandaging, semen evaluation, and epidurals using a combination of live animals, models and cadavers.
+Students will demonstrate continued practice with completing medical records including SOAPs, case presentations, and discharge instructions.

-CVM 767 Small Animal Surgery II (15 lecture hours=1 credit) - This course will cover orthopedic conditions seen in small animals with an emphasis on surgical treatment and prognosis.
-It will integrate and build upon the principles of surgery and surgical diseases covered in CVM 747, applying and expanding anatomical knowledge acquired, and go beyond the genetic and developmental aspects of small animal orthopedic conditions to address surgical interventions to consider when conservative and medical therapies alone are not appropriate or not producing satisfactory results.
+CVM 767 Small Animal Surgery IV Orthopedic (22 lecture hours=1.5 credit) This course will cover orthopedic and other clinical conditions seen in small animals with an emphasis on surgical treatment and prognosis.
+It will integrate and build upon the principles of surgery and surgical diseases covered in CVM 747 and CVM 751, applying and expanding anatomical knowledge acquired, and go beyond the genetic and developmental aspects of small animal orthopedic and other clinical conditions to address surgical interventions to consider when conservative and medical therapies alone are not appropriate or not producing satisfactory results.
 Case-based learning will be utilized throughout the course to improve students' ability to apply the information to real-world practical clinical situations.

-CVM 768 Professional Skills VI (15 lab hours=1 credit) - Students will be introduced to more complexities related to client communication, financial literacy, Limiting veterinary liability, Interviewing/Negotiating employment, Veterinary Practice Acts and Licensure, and mental health techniques.
+CVM 768 Professional Skills VI (15 lab hours=1 credit) - Students will be introduced to more complexities related to client communication, conflict management, financial literacy, veterinary team dynamics and engagement, Euthanasia conversations, and Medical Ethics.
 Students will demonstrate continued development in communication, leadership, and professional skills related to the increasing complexities of the profession.